a traveling exhibition.

 Having an exhibition in China these days is an expensive affair and I would never have agreed if I didn’t have energetic supporters whom I would like to thank again.

 Below is my recent work on Chongqing – the spring rains there are special.

 It is always amazing how much China has changed in the last few decades.
 In a very short time, poor areas now are highly modern metropolises.

 With Chongqing, I have some special memories.
 For me, this city is connected to a painter I know since 1979: Xue Mingde 薛明德.
 And he definitely is one of the most unusual artists I met in China.
 And about him and Chongqing, I want to tell you a few purrs:

 1979, the bad days of the Cultural Revolution had just ended and tender shoots of freedom were beginning to sprout.
 Suddenly there was a so-called “democracy wall” on the most important street in Beijing and daring people posted their wall newspapers there with often quite critical content.
 At the time, I painted an oil painting with people in front of this “democracy wall” (Of course, the face masks have primarily symbolic meaning).

 There were avenue trees along the road (Chang’an Avenue) and Xue Mingde had stretched a line between 2 trees and hung his pictures on it (like hanging laundry out to dry).
-He had just been released from prison in Sechuan (With his irrepressible urge for freedom, he had taken on the local police.) and, convinced that he was one of the greatest painters of all time, he wanted the metropolis of Beijing to know that too.
+He had just cam from prison in Sechuan (With his irrepressible urge for freedom, he had taken on the local police.) and, convinced that he was one of the greatest painters of all time, he wanted the metropolis of Beijing to know that too.
 We got talking, he was very excited that a foreigner liked his pictures and soon we’ll see each other more often.
 I’ve met a lot of “introvert” artists, but Xue might top the list.